Display Bilingual:

 Grammar:

-• I finally think it might be helping, ah, ah
+• I might be in denial

-• Takes one call and that undoes the dial.
+• Takes one call And that undoes the dial

 • Say I couldn’t want you less But I just want you more